gvwilson/thirdbit/src/fiction/bear/index.md

 "It would be my pleasure."
 She and Prince Thokmay bowed to each other.
-With a smooth, practiced motion she took off her sash and passed it to Jigme, who slipped it over his head and bowed to her.
+With a smooth, practiced motion she took off her sash and passed it to Yangyal, who slipped it over his head and bowed to her.

 "And I trust you will enjoy your stay in Ghorahj, *Consul*," Thokmay said to his other guest in a voice as cold as a mountain lake.

-Consult Jigme inclined his head.
+Consul Yangyal inclined his head.
 "I sincerely hope so, honored.."

 Sergeant Gyalpa had been standing at attention near the dinner table throughout the exchange.